 Cast iron radiators were common in old homes and other buildings, particularly on the east coast of the United States.

-Unfortunately, the value for scrap cast iron is low.
-As of December 2017, prices were $130 per ton, or around $0.07 per pound.
+Unfortunately, cast iron radiators’ scrap value is low.
+Prices for cast iron scrap around $0.09 per pound for 2018, on average.
 These values will vary over time, and depend on your location and the condition of your scrap cast iron as well.
-You can find up to date cast iron scrap prices on Recycleinme or see what scrapyards near you have offered others for their scrap cast iron on sites like iScrapApp.
-While the price per pound is low, since iron radiators are often very heavy (as you probably noticed if you have one), they can still be worth your time to scrap.
+While the price per pound is low, since cast iron radiators are often very heavy (anywhere from 200 to upwards of 400 pounds), they can still be worth your time to scrap.
+A mid-size cast iron radiator at 300 pounds can bring in about $27 at 2018’s scrap price.

 There are some scenarios where it doesn’t pay to scrap a cast iron radiator.
 Be sure to look in the When Not to Scrap a Radiator section below before you commit to scrapping your old cast iron radiator.
 You can read more about scrapping cast iron in our article Scrap Iron Prices per Pound, Ton.